 Georgia Monaghan - Editor in Chief

 Georgia Monaghan was born and raised in Sydney, Australia and attended the University of Sydney, specializing in English Literature, History and Education.
-She interned at Australia's premier newspaper, The Sydney Morning Herald as well as Sydney radio station, 2CH before teaching English Literature, Creative Writing, Media Studies, History and Drama at several private high schools.
-Georgia has an extensive background in educational and business management.
-She served as Head of English for over ten years and managed a photography business specializing in destination weddings to the Great Barrier Reef.
-Georgia is also a published feature writer.
+She interned at Australia's premier newspaper The Sydney Morning Herald as well as Sydney radio station 2CH before teaching English Literature, Creative Writing, Media Studies, History and Drama at several private high schools.
+Georgia has an extensive background in educational and business management: she served as Head of English for over ten years and managed a photography business specializing in destination weddings to the Great Barrier Reef.
+Georgia is also a published arts and travel feature writer.
 Her features have appeared in magazines and newspapers in Australia and the US.
 In 2008 Georgia moved with her husband and two sons to Newtown, CT.
 Here she was so impressed with the abundance of talented artists and writers she felt compelled to launch a locally-based arts and literary magazine.
 In addition to managing The Newtowner, Georgia teaches and facilitates the C.H.
-Booth Creative Writing Workshop, and is working on a novel set in Australia.
+Booth Creative Writing Workshop and is working on a novel set in Australia.
 You can visit Georgia's writing and teaching website: www.georgiamonaghan.com